CIS565-Fall-2017/Project2-Stream-Compaction/README.md

 ### Thrust-Based
-* The Thrust library has a function "Thrust::exclusive_scan()" that we use to compare the above algorithms to.
+* The Thrust library has a "thrust::exclusive_scan()" function that we use to compare the above algorithms to.

 ## Performance Analysis